KarthikAbiram/xtldr/docs/github.md

 To know more about git setup and commands, refer to [xTLDR Git](\git)

 ## Github dev aka VS Code Online
-Github has an online version of VSCode that allows you make edits to multiple files and commit, similar to VS Code desktop.
+Github has an online version of VSCode that allows you make edits to multiple files in your github repo, similar to VS Code desktop.
+One caveat is, you will not be able to compile/builds, which requires [github codespaces](https://github.com/features/codespaces).

 To activate Github dev on any github repository, press "." or replace github.com in the URL with github.dev
 ![Github Dev](\images\github\githubdev.png)